 Once a matter has been referred, the Tribunal will send written notice to the parties.
 This will explain which party is “Applicant” and which is “Respondent” in the proceedings.
 Generally, the party who is considered to have to prove their case will be the Applicant.
 The Applicant will be the first to send their Statement of Case.

 The Tribunal can also decide whether to decide the matter itself or direct one of the parties to commence court proceedings.
 If the Tribunal is deciding the issue, it must determine the matter referred by considering the underlying merits of the substantive dispute between the parties.
 In presenting the case, the parties are not restricted by the arguments previously put forward to the Registrar.
 New arguments may be made, and expert evidence can be heard during the proceedings.

 Following the proceedings, the Tribunal will usually decide one of two ways:

 - Order the Land Registry to disregard the objection and give effect to the original application to change the land register (either whole or in part); or

 - Order the Registry to cancel the original application.

 Appealing a decision

-The decision of the Tribunal may be appealed.
-Appeals are heard at first instance in the Upper Tribunal, and then the Court of Appeal (on limited grounds).
-Permission to appeal must be sought from the First-tier Tribunal within 28 days of receiving written reasons for its decision.
+The decision of the Tribunal can be appealed.
+Appeals are heard first in the Upper Tribunal, and then by further appeal ( although rare) to the Court of Appeal.
+Permission to appeal must be sought from the First-tier Tribunal within 28 days of receiving written reasons of its decision.

 Any costs that relate to the application and objection, but do not relate to proceedings before the tribunal, may be recovered from another party through the Land Registry in certain circumstances.
 The Tribunal has no power to make an order for costs in respect of any proceedings before the Registrar (either before or after the Tribunal proceedings).